Are you thinking of becoming a volunteer?

 As I volunteer we will expect you to…

-• Keep up regular communication with Lynn (Volunteer Manager) to discuss your role.
+- Keep up regular communication with line manager to discuss your role.

 FAQ’s